 Not all bridges and overhangs in your 3D printing project require supports.
 There are magnificent “degree” rules to remember.
 They can save you much filament, time, and nerves.

 1. 45 Degree Rule for Overhangs

-If your model has no overhangs that are over 45 degrees, you might need no supports at all.
+If your model has no overhangs that are over 45 degrees, you might need no 3D printing supports at all.
 It happens because the layers stack on top of each other with a small offset.
 It is how your machine can work with many overhangs with a fantastic result.

 2. 5 MM Rule for Bridges

 There is also an excellent rule for 3D printing bridges.
-It is known as 5 mm or 0.2 inches trick.
+It is known as the 5 mm or 0.2 inches trick.
 It is also simple to remember.

 No matter which 3D printer you are using, the software where you can see the model before it is actually built can show you which areas require support.

 Those parts which need additional structures are usually highlighted in red.
 You can manually add and manage support patterns, rely on the default settings, or ask other 3D printing enthusiasts for advice.

 3D Print with Supports: Pros & Cons

 Even though many complicated and highly-detailed 3D models require you to 3D print them with supports, there are pros and cons to consider.